pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

                 the name, email input field and activity fieldset get real-time error msgs

       html:
                 An input element, id of 'other-title', placeholder of 'Your Job Role' is added to the index.html.
-No other changes to html or css were made.

       css:
                 I added styles for form validation error message elements